Beef-Bridge/How-to-work-with-different-Git-accounts/README.md

 ```
 Note that, the second time, rather than pushing to `git@gitlab-company`, we're using the custom host that we create in the `config` file.

+# Remember
-Remember, when cloning/pushing:
+When cloning/pushing:
-- To your personnal GitHub account, proceed as you always have.
+- To your personal GitHub account, proceed as you always have.
-- For your personnal GitLab or GitHub company account, make sure that you use `git@gitlab.com` or `git@github-company` as the host.
+- For your personal GitLab or GitHub company account, make sure that you use `git@gitlab.com` or `git@github-company` as the host.

 # Credits
 - [Jeffrey Way's post on code.tutsplus.com](https://code.tutsplus.com/tutorials/quick-tip-how-to-work-with-github-and-multiple-accounts--net-22574)